zenkodr/surrealdb-mcp-server/memory-bank/activeContext.md

 ## Next Steps

 1.  **✅ Create GitHub Releases:** GitHub releases have been created for versions v0.1.2, v0.1.3, v0.1.5, v0.1.6, and v0.1.8.
+2.  **Implement Schema Inspection Prompts:** Enhance the server with prompts that provide database structure information:
+    * **Phase 1 Prompts:**
+      * `database_schema` - Provides complete database schema via `INFO FOR DB`
+      * `table_schema` - Returns schema for a specific table via `INFO FOR TABLE <table>`
+      * `list_tables` - Lists all tables in the database
+    * **Implementation Approach:**
+      * Enhance the `ListPromptsRequestSchema` handler to return the available prompts
+      * Implement the `GetPromptRequestSchema` handler to generate prompt content
+      * Execute appropriate SurrealQL queries and return raw results
+      * Format results as context-rich messages for AI assistants
+    * **Expected Benefits:**
+      * Provides AI assistants with database structure information
+      * Enables more accurate query generation and recommendations
+      * Improves user experience by reducing the need for explicit tool calls
+      * Follows industry patterns established by other database MCP servers
-2.  **(Optional) Add Comprehensive Tests:** Implement automated tests covering all tools and edge cases (requires choosing a framework like Jest or Vitest).
+3.  **(Optional) Add Comprehensive Tests:** Implement automated tests covering all tools and edge cases (requires choosing a framework like Jest or Vitest).
-3.  **(Optional) Implement `test` script:** Update `package.json` to run the chosen test framework.
+4.  **(Optional) Implement `test` script:** Update `package.json` to run the chosen test framework.
-4.  **(Optional) Update Documentation:** Ensure documentation reflects the latest changes, particularly the new 'prompts' capability added in v0.1.8.
+5.  **(Optional) Update Documentation:** Ensure documentation reflects the latest changes, particularly the new 'prompts' capability added in v0.1.8 and the schema inspection prompts.

 ## Active Decisions & Considerations